apernet/hysteria-website/docs/docs/Donation.md

 **We are willing to list anyone who has donated more than $10 as an official sponsor in the Hall of Fame below.** After donating, send an email to d400os4or@mozmail.com with your name and optionally a link and description you would like to display.

+**Disclaimer:** Donations to this project are voluntary contributions.
+We do not assume any obligation nor provide any services or guarantees in return.
+This project is an open-source software only; you must set up both server and client yourself.
+There are no official proxies or VPN services, beware of scams.
+Thank you for your support!

 === ":fontawesome-solid-dollar-sign: Stripe"

     https://donate.stripe.com/5kAaFx93KbWt11KdQQ